ldeo-glaciology/LEAP-Cryo-planning/README.md

 We will track to do items and problems we encounter in the issues in this repo.
 Code development can occur either in this repo or in other repos created for specific subsets of the project.

 ## Current project participants
-Initial project participants (in alphabetical order):
+Project participants (in alphabetical order):

 Andrew Hoffman, UW/LDEO/Columbia, @hoffmaao

 Jonny Kingslake, LDEO/Columbia, @jkingslake

-Xuyuan Meng, Columbia, @novoland075
+Racheet Matai, soon-to-be LDEO/Columbia

 David Porter, LDEO/Columbia, @porterdf